 The European Society of Warranties and Guarantees in Natixis uses SafeKit as a high availability solution for its applications.

-Over 30 SafeKit clusters are deployed on AIX and Windows in Natixis.
+Over 30 SafeKit clusters are deployed on Unix and Windows in Natixis.

 Tony Myers, Director of Business Development says: